Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

 A purely philosophical critique of an instrumentalist interpretation of QM and, more generally, of any given interpretation of a physical theory motivated by physical arguments or observations, and, more generally still, of any physical theory that seems to contradict our philosophical convictions, is sterile and irrelevant.
 In the specific case, a realist interpretation of QM can only be taken seriously if physical arguments in its support can be found or if it is used to construct a better theory.
 The latter, more difficult task would constitute real scientific progress and it is what opponents of a given viewpoint (or theory) are called to embark on.

-\begin{quote} "the instrumentalism in the quantum theory is not a purely philosophical affair that can be disputed away by general arguments in favour of realism.
-The argument 'Quantum theoretical instrumentalism is a result of positivism; positivism is false; hence, we must interpret the quantum theory in a realistic fashion', is completely irrelevant and also very misleading.
-It is very misleading because it suggests that a realist can at once interpret the TjJ-function realistically, and that the reason why it was not so interpreted was only philosophical prejudice.
-And it is irrelevant because it does not proceed a single step on the way to resolving the physical difficulties which are connected with the realistic position in microphysics.
+\begin{quote} the instrumentalism in the quantum theory is not a purely philosophical affair that can be disputed away by general arguments in favour of realism.
 A realistic alternative to the idea of complementarity is likely to be successful only if it implies that certain experimental results are not strictly valid.
 It therefore demands the construction of a new theory, as well as demonstration that this new theory is experimentally at least as valuable as the theory that is being used at present.
 This is a formidable task indeed, and a task that is not even recognized by the purely philosophical champions of realism in microphysics. - \cite{PKF}, page 193-194 \end{quote}

-In fact, this seriousness in accepting the task of constructing a better theory than QM, on the basis of a more convincing philosophical perspective, and a theory that could bring new physical insights and new predictions, is what PKF clearly appreciated in Bohm's work on a new theory based on "hidden variables" and the pilot wave (following de Broglie).
-Coherently with his views on the respective role of physics and philosophy in the development and interpretation of physical theories, PKF maintained this appreciation {\it despite} his strong criticisms of the philosophical arguments and ideas of Bohm himself, at the origin of his alternative theory:
+In fact, seriousness accepting the task of constructing a better theory than QM, on the basis of a more convincing philosophical perspective, and a theory that could bring new physical insights and new predictions, is what PKF clearly appreciated in Bohm's work on a new theory based on "hidden variables" and the pilot wave (following de Broglie).
+In accordance with his views on the respective role of physics and philosophy in the development and interpretation of physical theories, PKF maintained this appreciation {\it despite} his strong criticisms of the philosophical arguments and ideas of Bohm himself:

-\begin{quote} I consider Bohm's book to be a major contribution to the contemporary philosophy of nature I must at once add that there are many things in it which I cannot accept and that more especially his discussion of the problem of induction seems to me to be highly unsatisfactory.
-Bohm's physical ideas are original, refreshing, and sorely needed in a time of complacency with respect to fundamentals.
+\begin{quote} Bohm's physical ideas are original, refreshing, and sorely needed in a time of complacency with respect to fundamentals.
 But the philosophical standpoint taken up with respect to both physics and cosmology is traditional, and perhaps even reactionary - \cite{PKF}, page 220 \end{quote}